andresmontoyab/Clean-Code/Clean Code/README.md

 - Concepts that are closely related should be kept vertically close to each other.

 - If one function call another, they should be vertically close, and the caller should be above the callee.
 If at all posible.
 This gives the program a natural flow.

+- Regarding Horizontal formatting, How wide should a line be?
+I used to follow the rule that you should never have to scroll to the right.